Finding the Best Places to Retire Since 2006!

 Although Lewes is often filled with vacationers, it is not as overrun in the summer as some of Delaware's other resorts that are farther south, including Dewey Beach and Rehoboth Beach.
 This is one of the reasons it is popular with retirees (especially with people from New Jersey and the Washington, D.C. area).
 In fact, 65% of the population is age 45 or better.

 Politics lean to the right, and racial diversity is minimal.
-The crime rate is below the national average, but the cost of living is high, 25% above the national average.
-Lewes has grown by 30% within the last couple of decades.
+The crime rate is below the national average, and the cost of living is 17% above the national average.
+Forty-five percent of residents have at least a four year college degree.
+Lewes has grown by 5% within the last decade.

 Lewes is a walkable town.
 In fact, most of it can be seen in an hour by foot.
 History is around nearly every corner.
 The Ryves-Holt House, the oldest house in the state (built in 1665), is here, and the 1926 Harbor of Refuge Lighthouse stands guard over Lewes Harbor.
 The Cannonball House, built in 1797 and so named because it was struck by a cannonball during the War of 1812, is home to the Marine Museum.
 The wonderful Zwaanendael Museum chronicles much of Lewes' history.